How can a Greenville, SC car wreck lawyer help?

 What happens if you are partially responsible for the accident?

 If you were involved in a Greenville, South Carolina auto accident it is possible that you may be found partially responsible for the crash.
 What happens then?
 Will your claim be tossed out of court because of your shared responsibility?
-Thankfully, no. This is because of South Carolina’s modified comparative negligence laws.
+Most likely, no. This is because of South Carolina’s modified comparative negligence laws.
 The law in South Carolina says that a plaintiff is able to collect damages in a case so long as the plaintiff’s negligence is less than or equal to that of all the defendants.

 So what does this mean in practice?
 It means that so long as a plaintiff is found to be 50% or less at fault, he or she can collect damages from another party.
 A good example is if A and B are in a crash.
 B was speeding and generally behaving recklessly.
 A’s brake lights weren’t working and A was slowing down when B rear-ended A. B was clearly at fault for the crash, but A is somewhat responsible too.
 A jury ends up deciding that while B is 90% at fault, A is 10% to blame.
 If the jury awards A $50,000 in damages, A will only collect $45,000.
 The reason is that the remaining $5,000 is seen as A’s share of the overall harm.
 The verdict must be reduced by the plaintiff’s percentage of responsibility.